CRRU-UK/website/README.md

 ## Introduction

-[Website](https://crru.org.uk) for CRRU, built in NextJS, TypeScript, React, and SCSS.
+Source code for the [CRRU website](https://crru.org.uk) – built in NextJS, TypeScript, React, and SCSS.

 ## Overview